 In 2013, after the school was built, a line was pushed from the main road near Fadugu following the Mowoloko River through the jungle to a site on the Seli River near Yiben.
-Here the government is planning to build a new hydro dam as part of the Bunbuma Hydro Project providing electricity for the capital, Freetown and other cities to the south.
+Here the government is planning to build a new hydro dam as part of the Bunbuma Hydro Project providing clean electricity for Freetown and other cities to the south.

 A bike for Mallam